 Annually since 1994, the FSH Society has organized the FSHD International Research Consortium Workshop.
-The workshop has an open admission for active research professionals with over 125 attendees from around the world.
+Our 2018 IRC workshop will be held on June 8-9 in Las Vegas.
+The workshop has an open admission for active research professionals, with over 125 attendees from around the world.
+Online registration will open soon.

 The IRC workshop is the premiere annual platform for clinicians, medical researchers and basic scientists to present and discuss new developments in FSHD research, reinforce collaborative efforts and facilitate new initiatives.
 The meeting has three goals: